JhoanGZ/PetCare/README.md

 This project is licensed under the Apache License, Version 2.0.
 See the LICENSE file for more details.

 Acknowledgements
-Special thanks to our university and professors for their support and guidance.
+Special thanks to my partners and friend from my university and professors for their support and guidance for this midterm studies project.
-Thanks to the Flutter and Firebase communities for their excellent resources and support.
+Thanks to the Flutter communities for their excellent resources and support.